The health of families around the world starts with safe water

 Driving impact during the COVID-19 pandemic

-Water.org is evolving how we work in response to the COVID-19 pandemic, so together with our partners, we can continue to change more lives with safe water and sanitation and build solutions needed for a resilient, sustainable tomorrow.
+Water.org is continuing to evolve how we work in response to the COVID-19 pandemic, so together with our partners, we can continue to change more lives with safe water and sanitation and build solutions needed for a resilient, sustainable tomorrow.
 We are:

 - Promoting health and supporting resilience among those living in poverty through hygiene and behavior change messages, as well as advocating for improved public access and investment in water, sanitation, and handwashing facilities.